NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Constructing a Server Cookie {#serverCookie}

-The Server Cookie is effectively a Message Authentication Code (MAC) and should be treated as such.
+The Server Cookie is effectively a Message Authentication Code (MAC).
+The Server Cookie, when it occurs in a COOKIE option in a request, is intended to weakly assure the server that the request came from a client that is both at the source IP address of the request and using the Client Cookie included in the option.
+This assurance is provided by the Server Cookie that the server (or any other server from the anycast set) sent to that client in an earlier response appearing as the Server Cookie field in the request (see Section 5.2 of [@!RFC7873]).

+DNS Cookies do not provide protection against "on-path" adversaries (see Section 9 of [@!RFC7873]).
+An on path observer that has seen a Server Cookie for a client, can abuse that Server Cookie to spoof request for that client within the timespan a Server Cookie is valid (see (#timestampField)).

 The Server Cookie is calculated from the Client Cookie, a series of Sub-Fields specified below, the Client IP address, and a Server Secret known only to the servers responding on the same address in an anycast set.

+For calculation of the Server Cookie, a pseudorandom function is RECOMMENDED with the property that an attacker that does not know the Server Secret, cannot find (any information about) the Server Secret and cannot create a Server Cookie for any combination of - the Client Cookie, the  series of Sub-Fields specified below and the Client IP address - for which it has not seen a Server Cookie before.
+Because DNS servers need to calculate in order to verify Server Cookies, it is RECOMMENDED for the pseudorandom function to be performant.
+The [@!SipHash-2-4] pseudorandom function introduced in (#hashField) fit these recommendations.

 Changing the Server Secret regularly is RECOMMENDED but, when a secure pseudorandom function is used, it need not be changed too frequently.
 For